AshleyF/Forthkit/interpreter/readme.md

 To store a `42` into address `123`, we say `42 123 m!`.
 To retrieve it we say `123 m@`.

-To take a look at a portion of memory we say something like `130 120 .m` which will show ten cells from address 120-130 (including the value we just stored).

 Finally, we can `dump` all of memory to an `image.bin` file.
 This will be used to create the seed image for our VM in the future.

 ```python